cmahnke/kleiderbuegel/content/post/news-2025/index.en.md

 * Loading time has been significantly reduced
 * Statistics on the coat hangers are now available
 * An English translation is available
+* jQuery has been removed; the clothes rail visualization is now implemented with [Swiper JS](https://swiperjs.com/)

 More information about the exhibition will be available in 2026!